 - 1. How did each alternative fit with your values? - 2.
 How were the other people involved in the situation affected? - 3.
 How did each alternative help everyone involved? - 4.
-How did each alternative enhance positive interactions? - Step 5 Decide which aspects of Steps 1 4 will be most effective in solving this problem.

-Step 6 - Act on your decision.

-Step 7 - Evaluate whether the problem was resolved successfully.
+How did each alternative enhance positive interactions? - Step 5 Decide which aspects of Steps 1 4 will be most effective in solving this problem. - Step 6 Act on your decision. - Step 7 Evaluate whether the problem was resolved successfully.

 It is useful to make students aware of their way of thinking and help them gradually move towards a more flexible and positive integration of the different styles.
+This awareness can be created by an individual assessment of Problem-Solving-Style.